 Cashiering involves standing on your feet, handling money, and meeting every dusty citizen of the playa looking for ice.
-Check out this video demonstrating the use of the registers:

 You will be given hands on training with registers when you arrive on playa.
 Here are some extra tips that will help you when taking orders: